IGVF-DACC/igvf-catalog/README.md

 The TRPC interface is available at `http://localhost:2023/trpc`.

 ## Running tests
 We use Jest for Typescript testing and Pytest for Python testing.
+For running tests, inside of the docker container:
 1. For typescript tests: `npm test`.
 2. For python tests: `cd data && pytest`.

+If running tests outside of the docker container, you will need to install the project dependencies:
+1. `npm install`
+2. `cd data && pip install -r requirements.txt` (we suggest the use of a virtual environment to manage your Python packages)

 ## Using the TRPC server in a Typescript project